St Patricks Structural Repairs and Heritage Restoration

 This page outlines the major structural issues currently being addressed at St Patrick’s Catholic Church in Corsham, along with our plans for heritage restoration.
 The work focuses primarily on the south elevation of the church and adjoining structures added in the 20th century.

-Two key areas are the focus of the current restoration effort:
+Two key areas of the southern aspect of the church (Fig 1) are the main focus of the current restoration effort:

-2. The 1960s flower sacristy (originally built as a servery), which has severe damp and structural failures, and compromises the integrity of the adjoining church wall.
+2. The 1960s flower sacristy (originally built as a servery) has severe damp and structural failures, and compromises the integrity of the adjoining church wall.

 Main Window – Structural Concerns and Restoration Plan

-The uPVC door is inserted into an original Gothic stone arch.
+The uPVC door (Fig 4) is inserted into an original Gothic stone arch.
 The doorframe is not load-bearing and was not fitted with any structural lintels.

 [Figures 5–8: Evidence of instability in surrounding masonry]